SuperagenticAI/agentvectordb/agentvectordb/EMBEDDINGS_GUIDE.md

     ```

 *   **Custom Wrapper for Local Models (e.g., for Instructor or advanced BGE usage)**
-    If you need more control (like specific instruction formatting for Instructor or BGE models), you can create a custom embedding function class inheriting from `agentvector.embeddings.BaseEmbeddingFunction`.
+    If you need more control (like specific instruction formatting for Instructor or BGE models), you can create a custom embedding function class inheriting from `agentvectordb.embeddings.BaseEmbeddingFunction`.

     ```python
-    from agentvector.embeddings import BaseEmbeddingFunction
+    from agentvectordb.embeddings import BaseEmbeddingFunction
     from sentence_transformers import SentenceTransformer # pip install sentence-transformers

     class CustomBGEWrapper(BaseEmbeddingFunction):